thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

 layout: post
 title: Using Drag and Drop with NSTableView
 tags: [macOS, Tutorial]
-hide: true
 thumbnail: assets/img/blog/2019-03-23-nstableview-drag-and-drop/fruits-hero.jpg
 ---

 I recently tried to implement drag and drop with `NSTableView` in a project and ran into a bunch of issues with finding resources that actually helped.
 Such is the life of a Cocoa developer.
 So here's my attempt at the _definitive guide_ to drag and drop with `NSTableView`.
-(This should also apply to `NSOutlineView`, since they have similar delegate methods.)
+(This should also apply to `NSOutlineView`, since they work in a similar way.)
 <!-- break -->

 ![Fruits App screenshot]({{ site.baseurl }}/assets/img/blog/2019-03-23-nstableview-drag-and-drop/fruits-app.png)